jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_installation.rst

     ::

-    ``suhosin.executor.include.whitelist = phar``
+    suhosin.executor.include.whitelist = phar

 Installing via Zip
 ------------------

-The |sdk-php| ncludes a zip file containing all the classes and dependencies you need to run the SDK.
+The |sdk-php| includes a zip file containing all the classes and dependencies you need to run the SDK.
 Additionally, the zip file includes a class autoloader for the SDK for PHP and its dependencies.

 To install the SDK,  `download the zip file <|sdk-PHP-dl|>`_,